orchidas/DiffGFDN/README.md

 ## Data-driven late reverberation interpolation in coupled spaces using the Common Slopes model

-The modelling of position-dependent directional late reverberation in coupled spaces is investigated.
 From a set of <b> Spatial Room Impulse Responses (SRIRs) </b> (encoded in ambisonics) measured at several locations in the space, late reverberation at any location is generalised using machine learning.

 To do this, the <b>Common Slopes (CS)</b> model is leveraged.
 MLPs are trained in octave bands to learn the weights of the decay kernels, known as the CS amplitudes, in the spherical harmonics domain.
 White noise, shaped in octave bands by the predicted CS parameters, is used to synthesise the direction-dependent late reverberation tail.
 For 6 DoF rendering, the MLPs update the CS amplitudes, a new reverberation tail is synthesised and time-varying convolution is performed on the input signal and the synthesised late tail.